Farroupilha Park: Recanto da Ilha

 The dock in the little lake inside the park was located where now stands the Cafeteria.
 In 2001, the pier was transferred to the other side, where there is the Belvedere, in the middle of the lake on an island, which is reached through a bridge.

 Paddle boats can be rented from the wharf at the box office, in March 2004 they were renovated and have buoys and life jackets now.
 There are boats for 2, 3 and 4 people, some in the shape of swans.

 Monumento ao Expedicionário

-Inaugurated on June 16, 1957, the Monument to the Expeditionary, made of granite with a double Arc de Triomphe, with 12.50 m in height, is home to the Pira da Pátria, an point of the celebrations of the Independence of Brazil, September 7, and the Ragamuffin War, on September 20.
+Inaugurated on June 16, 1957, the Monument to the Expeditionary, made of granite with a double Arc de Triomphe, with 12.50 m in height, is home to the Pira da Pátria, a point of the celebrations of the Independence of Brazil, September 7, and the Ragamuffin War, on September 20.

 After World War II the Brazilian Expeditionary Force members who had fought against the Axis on the Italian front returned to Brazil, and the country multiplied in tribute to the GIs and their deeds.
 Porto Alegre was no exception, especially as many gaucho soldiers and officers had participated in the war.

-So in 1946 there was a competition for projects and models of a "Arc de Triomphe" to honor the BEF and its soldiers.
+So in 1946 there was a competition for projects and models of an "Arc de Triomphe" to honor the BEF and its soldiers.